Fyodor Ushakov: Legacy

 Several warships have been named after Admiral Ushakov.

 On 3 March 1944 the Presidium of the Supreme Soviet of the USSR established the Order of Ushakov for Navy officers who showed outstanding achievement leading to victory over a numerically superior enemy.
 This medal was one of several which was preserved in Russia upon the dissolution of the Soviet Union, thus remaining one of the highest military awards in the Russian Federation.
 The Ushakov Medal was established simultaneously for servicemen who had risked their life in naval theatres defending the Soviet Union.
 In May 2014, the medal was presented to 19 surviving British sailors who had served on the Arctic convoys during World War II in a ceremony aboard HMS Belfast.

 The Ushakov Baltic Higher Naval School in Kaliningrad also carries his name.
 The minor planet 3010 Ushakov, discovered by Soviet astronomer Lyudmila Ivanovna Chernykh in 1978, is named after him.

 In 1953 two Soviet films were released portraying his career: Attack from the Sea and Admiral Ushakov.
 In both films he was played by Ivan Pereverzev.

-a bust of Admiral Ushakov was set up in 2013 in Messina, Italy to commemorate Russian efforts to help survivors of the 1908 Messina earthquake.
+A bust of Admiral Ushakov was set up in 2013 in Messina, Italy to commemorate Russian efforts to help survivors of the 1908 Messina earthquake.

 Ushakov is one of the eight patrons depicted in the Cathedral of the Resurrection of Christ at Patriot Park, Moscow.

-Canonization
+Veneration

 On 7 August 2001 the Russian Orthodox Church glorified Ushakov as a Saint and declared him the patron of the Russian Navy.
 His relics are enshrined in Sanaksar Monastery, Temnikov, Russia.

 State Corporation Rostec implemented a project to bring Ushakov's relics from Mordovia to Russia.

 In 2005, in the Cathedral of St. Theodore Ushakov in Saransk (Mordovia), Patriarch Alexius II declared Saint Feodor (Theodore) Ushakov the patron saint of Russian nuclear-armed strategic bombers.

 His feast days are 2 October (day of death), 23 July (glorification) and 23 May (saints of Yaroslavl and Rostov).